-IV.
-EMANCIPATED FOSTER YOUTH OUTREACH AND AFTERCARE SERVICES The target population of emancipated foster care youth will include youth 16-21 years of age.
+III.
+EMANCIPATED FOSTER YOUTH OUTREACH AND AFTERCARE SERVICES

+Provide Case Management Services for each twelve (12) youth enrolled in the scattered site / host family model /THP+ program, and provide full time Case Management Services for aftercare youth not enrolled in these programs.
+The target population of emancipated foster care youth will include youth 16-24 years of age.
 Contractor will identify and provide services to former foster youth who were 16 years of age and older at the time they exited placement.

+1. Outreach

-- 1. Outreach - Provide five hundred (500) contacts with youth 16-21 years of age.
-Contacts may be through mail, in person, or by telephone. - Participate through ACAT (Adolescent Collaborative Action Team) on a monthly basis to provide outreach to other youth service providers - Maintain periodic contact both with youth and service providers. - Encourage providers to identify former foster youth in their programs. - 2.
-Assessment of Youth - Determine needs, issues, strengths and goals with youth. - Establish steps and a written case plan to achieve goals. - 3.
-Develop and Coordinate Service Delivery Plans - Identify needs to be met including public transportation, employment and training, health care, housing assistance (18 and older), support services and permanency connections. - After care services will include education, crisis counseling, legal assistance, emergency assistance, job placement, exploration of permanent connections, overall coordination of eligibility and payment for the foster youth stipend housing program. - Make appropriate referrals and provide follow- up to determine referral effectiveness. - Create new service delivery plans for forty (40) Emancipated Foster Youth annually.
-Secure resources identified in the service delivery plan.
+- Provide five hundred (500) contacts with youth 16-24 years of age.
+Contacts may be through mail, in person, or by telephone; - One Case Manager will attend ACAT (Adolescent Collaborative Action Team) on a monthly basis to provide outreach to other youth service providers; - Maintain periodic contact both with youth and service providers; and - Encourage providers to identify former foster youth in their programs to refer to the Case Managers.

+- 2. Assessment of Youth - Determine needs, issues, strengths and goals with youth; - Establish goals and a written case plan to achieve goals, including completion of the Step-TILP (Transitional Independent Living Plan). - 3.
+Develop and Coordinate Service Delivery Plans - Identify needs to be met including: public transportation, employment and training, health care, housing assistance, support services and permanency connections; - After care services will include: education, crisis counseling, Medi-CAL assistance, legal assistance, emergency assistance, job placement, exploration of permanent connections, overall coordination of eligibility and payments for the foster youth stipend housing program; - For THP+ youth, the 15 state required services will be documented in the step TILP and be coordinated by the Case Managers in conjunction with county staff including: case-management; utilities, phone and rental assistance; job readiness; food allowance; educational advocacy and support; post high school training; individual and group counseling; connections to family, community and an ILP program; mentoring; apartment furnishings; an emancipation fund; and post program/alumni assistance; - Make appropriate referrals and provide follow- up to determine referral effectiveness; and - Create new or annual Step-TILP for sixty (60) Emancipated Foster Youth annually.
+Secure resources identified in the service delivery plan. - 4.
+Develop and Maintain Case Files - Maintain contact log with information that will include: dates, purpose of contact, activity, agreement, instructions and outcomes; - Obtain authorization on all expenses; - Maintain updated TILP for each youth; - Keep records of expenses and category in cases; and - Maintain and monitor Transitional Housing Placement Plus Programs (THP-Plus). - 5.
+Meet regularly with the County's Independent Living Program Coordinator to review program and identify youth needs and plan for use of resources. - 6.
+Attend transitional team meetings, Fostering the Future team meetings, emancipation conferences/Team Decision Making (TDM) and other meetings as agreed upon. - 7.
+Participate in program development to meet the needs of former foster youth 18-24 years of age who have been emancipated from the foster care system.